AOC follows NYS Covid guidance.

 Junior Handlers are welcome

-Limit: 6, handler can enroll 2nd dog is class does not fill
+Class size is limited to 6.
+Handler can enroll 2nd dog is class is not full.

 Instructor: Elaine Humphrey